MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/ocr.md

 >[!NOTE]
 > To find information on how to extract text with OCR from multilingual documents, see [Perform OCR on multilingual documents](../how-to/ocr-multilingual-documents.md).

+### Using the Windows OCR engine

+The default engine of all OCR actions in Power Automate is the Windows OCR engine.
+To extract any text using the Windows OCR engine, you need to install the appropriate languages pack for the language you want to extract.

+If the appropriate language pack hasn't been installed, Power Automate will throw a related error prompting you to install it.
+You can find more information regarding downloading and installing language packs in [Language packs for Windows](https://support.microsoft.com/windows/language-packs-for-windows-a5094319-a92d-18de-5b53-1cfc697cfca8).

+After installing the appropriate language pack, extend the **OCR engine settings** of the OCR action and select the desired language.
+The Windows OCR engine supports 25 languages: Chinese (Simplified and Traditional), Czech, Danish, Dutch, English, Finnish, French, German, Greek, Hungarian, Italian, Japanese, Korean, Norwegian, Polish, Portuguese, Romanian, Russian, Serbian (Cyrillic and Latin), Slovan, Spanish, Swedish, and Turkish.

 ## OCR actions